oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_bds_instance_actions_module.rst

 ..
 Description

 - Perform actions on a BdsInstance resource in Oracle Cloud Infrastructure
-- For *action=add_block_storage*, adds block storage to existing worker nodes.
-The same amount of  storage will be added to all worker nodes.
+- For *action=add_block_storage*, adds block storage to existing worker/compute only worker nodes.
+The same amount of  storage will be added to all worker/compute only worker nodes.
 No change will be made to storage that is already attached.
 Block storage cannot be removed.
 - For *action=add_cloud_sql*, adds Cloud SQL to your cluster.
 You can use Cloud SQL to query against non-relational data stored in multiple big data sources, including Apache Hive, HDFS, Oracle NoSQL Database, and Apache HBase.
 Adding Cloud SQL adds a query server node to the cluster and creates cell servers on all the worker nodes in the cluster.
-- For *action=add_worker_nodes*, increases the size (scales out) a cluster by adding worker nodes.
+- For *action=add_worker_nodes*, increases the size (scales out) a cluster by adding worker nodes(data/compute).
 The added worker nodes will have the same shape and will have the same amount of attached block storage as other worker nodes in the cluster.
 - For *action=change_compartment*, moves a Big Data Service cluster into a different compartment.
 - For *action=change_shape*, changes the size of a cluster by scaling up or scaling down the nodes.
 Nodes are scaled up or down by changing the shapes of all the nodes of the same type to the next larger or smaller shape.
 The node types are master, utility, worker, and Cloud SQL.
 Only nodes with VM-STANDARD shapes can be scaled.
+- For *action=install_patch*, install the specified patch to this cluster.
 - For *action=remove_cloud_sql*, removes Cloud SQL from the cluster.
+- For *action=remove_node*, remove a single node of a Big Data Service cluster
 - For *action=restart_node*, restarts a single node of a Big Data Service cluster